Skip to content

 A healthy, clear cornea is essential for good vision.
 If your cornea is damaged due to eye disease or eye injury, it can become swollen, scarred or severely misshapen and distort your vision.
 Occasionally, either through disease or injury, the corneal tissue is damaged to a point where light can no longer effectively pass through it, resulting in reduced vision.

 • Where indicated by an ophthalmologist, corneal transplants may be performed which replace the damaged cornea with a clear donor cornea.
 This is an extremely delicate microsurgical procedure.
-A cornea transplant may be necessary if eyeglasses or contact lenses can’t restore your functional vision, or if painful swelling can’t be relieved by medications or special contact lenses.
+A cornea transplant may be necessary if eyeglasses or contact lenses can’t restore your functional vision, or if painful swelling can’t be relieved by medications or special contact.

 • Certain conditions might affect the clarity of your cornea and vision, putting you at greater risk of corneal failure.
 Some of these dangerous conditions include: